John is the human companion of his beloved dog Kacey. He likes to share tips on how to bond with your best friend.

-Some people take dogs for granted when it comes to your mental well being—spend a day without your dog and see just how your mood changes.
-This article will hopefully help to highlight where your dog can help to improve your mood in ways which you may not have noticed before.
+Some people take dogs for granted when it comes to your mental well-being—spend a day without your dog and see just how your mood changes.
+Hopefully, this article will highlight where your dog can help improve your mood in ways which you may not have noticed before.

 1. You Always Have Someone

-Your dog has a level of loyalty to you that simply cannot be rivaled, in fact, most dogs are so loyal that they would put their life on the line for you.
-This means that when you are having a day where you feel particularly low or isolated, just look over to your pooch who will more than likely be staring at you with their tail wagging away.
+Your dog has a level of loyalty to you that simply cannot be rivaled.
+In fact, most dogs are so loyal that they would put their life on the line for you.
+This means that when you have a day where you feel particularly low or isolated, just look over to your pooch, who will more than likely be staring at you with their tail wagging away.

-I have found that even on my darkest of days when I have felt so isolated and low, that just looking over at my dog Kacey can help to remind me that I need to pick myself up and dust myself off because my best friend is sat right next to me, depending on me!
+I have found that even on my darkest of days when I have felt so isolated and low, just looking over at my dog, Kacey, can help to remind me that I need to pick myself up and dust myself off because my best friend is right next to me, depending on me!

 2. Their Affection Brightens Your Day

-Again, a dog's affection is on par with their level of loyalty.
+Again, a dog's affection is on par with its level of loyalty.
 They have such a high level of love to offer you and will show it in such a variety of ways that it is hard not to notice.
-I have found that some days when I am feeling a bit low, that just knowing I am loved by this animal that does not speak a word of English (although, at times I am convinced she is fluent in it), just makes my world seem brighter.
+I have found that some days when I am feeling a bit low, just knowing I am loved by this animal that does not speak a word of English (although, at times, I am convinced she is fluent in it) just makes my world seem brighter.

-Kacey always puts a smile on my face when we are out and try to play fetch.
-Fetch is a concept that even after 6 years or so she is still unable to grasp.
-I throw the stick and she goes bounding over to get it but then runs around with it in her mouth for a good 10 minutes or so.
+Kacey always puts a smile on my face when we are out and trying to play fetch.
+Fetch is a concept that, even after six years or so, she is still unable to grasp.
+I throw the stick, and she goes bounding over to get it but then runs around with it in her mouth for a good 10 minutes or so.
 If you tell her to bring it back, she drops it on the floor where she is, almost as if to say, "You come and fetch it, why should I bring it back to you?!"

 5. Playing With Your Dog Guarantees a Smile